telerik/fiddler-everywhere-docs/advanced-techniques/tooling/bypass-cors.md

 ---
-title: Bypass CORS
+title: Bypassing CORS
 description: "Bypassing the same-origin policy when using cross-origin resource sharing (CORS)."
 slug: adv_bypass_cors
 position: 30
 ---

-## CORS and the Same-Origin Policy
+# CORS and the Same-Origin Policy

 Cross-Origin Resource Sharing (CORS) is a technique based on HTTP headers that limits the origins (outside the target domain) allowed to load resources on the client's side.
 Setting specific domains, schemes, or ports permitted to serve resources guarantees that clients can't be tricked into sharing sensitive data with third-party actors.
 Most modern-day applications strictly set a list of external origins that are allowed to bypass CORS.